How to Use Ooma and Net10 to Cut your Phone Bills in Half

 Part 1: Switch to a New Pay-by-the Minute Prepaid Cell Plan

 I’ve decided to transfer my Verizon numbers to Net10.
-Net10 is a Tracfone brand.
+Net10 is a Tracfone brand (now owned by Verizon).
+And Tracfone is a prepaid MVNO (runs off of other big networks like Verizon, AT&T, and Sprint).
 Basically you pay 10 cents per minute with no daily airtime fees if you use your phone.
 It’s just 10 cents per minute for all domestic calls (text messages are 5 cents each to send and receive).
 I’ve heard coverage with Tracphones are pretty good.
 The clincher for me was that there are no daily air-time usage fees.
 A lot of the other prepaid cell plans charge you $0.99 or more for each day you actually use the phone in addition to the per minute charges.
 With these plans, if you end up using the phone daily, you’re typically paying more than you would be with a standard monthly service plan.

 Part 2: Buying an Ooma

 Ooma is a VOIP system that charges a flat up-front price for the equipment, and then you are never charged again.
 There are zero monthly service charges.
 All you need is high speed internet to hook it into, and then it can be used with a regular landline phone.
-The cheapest I found the ooma Core VoIP system was on Amazon for $199, $50 cheaper than I saw it anywhere else.
-What’s appealing about this is you get your own phone number and you don’t have to be online to receive calls on your phone.
+The cheapest available today is the Ooma Telo for $69 on Amazon.
+What’s great is you get your own phone number and you don’t have to be online to receive calls on your phone.

 How Ooma & Net10 Combined will Cut my Bills in Half

-I will never use more than 300 cell minutes per month between the two phones, which means I shouldn’t go over $30 per month on the Net10 plan.
-With the Ooma being $200, I will break even within 7 months with Ooma and the two phones on Net10 (vs. my previous cell plan).
+I will never use more than 300 cell minutes per month between the two phones, which means I shouldn’t go over $30 ($15 per person) per month on the Net10 plan.
+With the Ooma being $200 (at the time, I broke even within 7 months with Ooma and the two phones on Net10 (vs. my previous cell plan).
 After that, Ooma is basically free, and my only phone expenses are the $30 per month for my minutes with Net10.
 I will have effectively just cut my phone bills in half!

 Additionally, I will be Able to now Enjoy the Following 6 Benefits